johnamdickson/portfolio-project-2/README.md

   - The buttons and cards both offer responsive feedback using hover psuedo classes and associated styline.
   - The buttons have further styling so that when clicked they appear to depress into the screen.
 - **I want to promote my children to develop their hand eye coordination**.
+   - On observation

+#### Child User Goals
+  - **I want to engage in a fun game with my parents or caregiver.**
+    - As detailed above, my two children partook in a serious of games with each other, with my wife and with me.
+I asked them if they felt the game was fun and engaging.
+Their responses are detailed below:
+       - Issey -
+       - Sienna -
+  - **I want to be visually stimulated by the site including background picture, card pictures and colours.**
+    - I asked the girls what they thought of the site colours and pictures.
+Their responses are detailed below:
+      - Issey -
+      - Sienna -

+#### Site Administrator Goals

 ### Responsiveness Testing
 #### Physical Device
 - I first tested the game on my own phone - an iPhone 12 Pro Max.
 The responsive styling worked as expected for this screen size, implementing a flex column to the game section.